cdapio/coopr/coopr-docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 **Cookbooks as plugin resources**

 The Chef Solo Automator utilizes the :doc:`Plugin Resources </guide/admin/plugin-resources>` capability of Coopr in order to manage cookbooks, data bags, and roles.
-Each of these chef primitives can be uploaded to the Coopr server individually as resources.
+Each of these Chef primitives can be uploaded to the Coopr server individually as resources.
 Refer to the :doc:`Plugin Resources Guide </guide/admin/plugin-resources>` for more details on plugin resource management.

 Examples: